 Do you authentically love what you’re doing?
 Are you turned on and enthusiastic about your life’s work or services?
 What is the heart of your business?

 Today’s economy has forced everyone to rethink, retool, and reinvent themselves and business practices to create a more sustainable future.
-We’re being called to dive deep into our passion and persuasions to allow for a fuller and more authentic self expression.
+We’re being called to dive deep into our passion and persuasions to allow for fuller and more authentic self-expression.

 3. Be seen as an expert

-Marketing actually has a language.
-And the purpose of this language is to get attention, generate interest and motivate people to take action to find out more about you.
-To get people’s attention your communications must offer credibility and have a long-term mind set to build trusting relationships.
+Marketing has a language.
+And the purpose of this language is to get attention, generate interest, and motivate people to take action to find out more about you.
+To get people’s attention, your communications must offer credibility and have a long-term mindset to build trusting relationships.

-Another client used her 10 years experience as a Casting Director and parent of a child TV star (who matured to movies) into a career as a life coach.
-Realizing, as a Casting Director, her focus was ‘coaching people’ on the best acting roles and to development professionally.
+Another client used her ten years of experience as a Casting Director and parent of a child TV star (who matured to movies) into a career as a life coach.
+Realizing, as a Casting Director, her focus was ‘coaching people’ on the best acting roles and to develop professionally.
 She launched her business with a newsletter and a parent’s survival booklet for child actors.
-Eventually adding workshops for client base.
+She did eventually adding workshops for client base.

-When you’re seen as an expert your illumined presence is a naturally attractor for ideal clients, partners and opportunities.
+When you are seen as an expert, your illumined presence is a natural attractor for ideal clients, partners, and opportunities.
 Keep a pulse on the latest in your field through:

 - Magazines